boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/jira.md

 In Advanced category, It will Redirect to the Bold ETL.
 Refer [Bold ETL](/managing-resources/manage-data-sources/#advanced-category).

 ## Basic
-In Basic Category, It will act as the connector in Bold BI.
+In the Basic Category, It will act as the connector in Bold BI.
 And need to follow the below steps.

 ## Create Jira data source
-Once you click the data source, the NEW DATA SOURCE configuration panel opens.
-Follow the below steps to create Jira data source.
+Once you click the data source, the NEW DATA SOURCE configuration panel will open.
+Follow the steps below to create a Jira data source.
 1. Enter a name and description (optional) for the data source.
-2. Enter a valid Jira REST API in the URL textbox.
-Refer the [Jira API documentation](https://developer.atlassian.com/cloud/jira/software/rest/intro/) for more details.
+2. Enter a valid Jira REST API endpoint in the URL textbox.
+Refer to the [Jira API documentation](https://developer.atlassian.com/cloud/jira/software/rest/intro/) for more details.
 3. Choose one of the **Request Body** type to make a request, either [**JQL**](/working-with-data-sources/data-connectors/jira/#jql) or [**Raw Query**](/working-with-data-sources/data-connectors/jira/#raw-query).
-4. Choose a time interval for **Refresh Settings** using the combo box, to trigger the Rest API request periodically to keep the data in sync with our dashboard.
+4. Choose a time interval for the **Refresh Settings** using the combo box, to periodically trigger the REST API request and keep the data in sync with our dashboard.
 5. Select **JSON** data type in **Data Format** combo box.
 6. Choose **Basic http Authentication** under **Authentication Type** and input a valid **Username** and **API Token**.